 Wheelchair access to the surgery is made via the main entrance.
 There is a lift to gain access to the upper level and a hearing loop is installed.

-The practice is required by the Government under the terms of the latest GP contract to allocate all patients a named accountable GP.
+The practice is required by contract to allocate all patients a named accountable GP.

 Individual patients will be informed of their named accountable GP at the first appropriate interaction with the practice.

-However, the practice does keep a record of your registered (accountable) GP.
-If you wish to be told the name of your Accountable GP, please ask the receptionists when you are next in the surgery.
+If you wish to be told the name of your Accountable GP, please ask.

 Having a named GP does not prevent you seeing any other doctor in the practice.
 Your named GP will not be available at all times and if your needs are urgent, you may need to discuss them with an alternative doctor.